 - Be careful not to spill or overlap onto adjacent boards, this will lead to splotches that are hard to hide.

-- Let the deck dry for at least 24 hours before walking on it.
+- Let the deck dry for at least 24 to 48 hours before walking on it.

 When you’re sealing your deck you may be tempted to go over it a second time with another coat.
-But, you only need one coat of sealant.
-That will do the trick and provide you with enough protection until it’s time to seal your deck again.
+But, check with the manufacturer of that stain.
+Some stains require a second coat within a certain amount of minutes called a wet-on-wet application, and other stains recommend just one coat.
+Adhering to the manufacturer’s coating requirements will provide you with enough protection until it’s time to seal your deck again.

 FAQ About How to Seal a Deck